Mohan-Selvan/convo_agent/README.md

-# convo_agent (Voice Consultant - local)
+# Voice Consultant (convo_agent)

 A streaming voice agent.
-Audio in, audio out, with a real LLM in the middle and proper barge-in support so the user can interrupt the agent mid-sentence.
+Audio in, audio out, with a real LLM in the middle and proper barge-in / interruption support.
+The entire pipeline can run locally with a low-tier to mid-tier hardware.

 ## TL;DR